DeveloperZo/eligibility-poc/docs/archive/INTEGRATION_TEST_RESULTS.md

 ## Executive Summary

-The comprehensive end-to-end integration test suite has been successfully executed and validated the complete eligibility rule management system workflow.
+The comprehensive end-to-end integration test suite has been successfully executed and validated the complete benefit plan management system workflow.
 All test categories passed, confirming that the TypeScript fixes implemented in previous tasks have resolved compilation issues without breaking existing functionality.

 ## Test Execution Results